 Electricity in Puerto Rico

-In Puerto Rico the power plugs and sockets are of type A and B. The standard voltage is 120 V and the standard frequency is 60 Hz.
+In Puerto Rico the power plug sockets are of type A and B. The standard voltage is 120 V and the frequency is 60 Hz.

 Power plug adapter needed in Puerto Rico?

-In Puerto Rico the power plugs and sockets are of type A and B. Check out the following pictures.
-When living in the United States of America you don't need a power plug adapter in Puerto Rico.
-Your power plugs fit.
-We recommend you to pack a 3 to 2 prong adapter in case type B sockets are not available.
+In Puerto Rico the power plug sockets are of type A and B. Check out the following pictures.
+When living in India you need a power plug adapter for sockets type A and B.

 Buy a power plug (travel) adapter